Epiactis fernaldi: Distribution and habitat

 The species is known only from the Barkley Sound in British Columbia, Canada, and the San Juan Islands in Washington state, United States.
 The population in the latter location is found intertidally on the west coast of the islands, in surge channels with floating logs, and in caves.

 Ecology

 E. fernaldi is a simultaneous hermaphrodite.
-The eggs are fertilised internally and retained in the gastrovascular cavity where they are brooded.
+The eggs are fertilised internally and also retained in the gastrovascular cavity where they are going to brooded.
 When the juveniles are released through the mouth, they are likely to be able to disperse more widely than is the case in the closely related Epiactis prolifera and Epiactis lisbethae, which brood their offspring externally, the young eventually crawling away.